in-ventures/inventures-way/README.md

 * TYPINGS: use typings as much as posible so to prevent type injection erros
 * Use Merge Squash for pull request to make it easier to find different pull requests
 * Whenever creating a new file make sure the copyrights have been added
+* Send pull request often, as a rule of thumb do not accumulate more than a days work
+* Document using TypeScript guidelines - particularly for logic intensive features (e.g. redux)
+* Use a service to console.log only in development mode - use husky to ensure only the logger service is used
+* Add API urls as an environment variable

 **☠️ don'ts 🚨**
 * Use <any> in TypeScript - if there is no work-around be ready to have a good explanation
-* Send a pull request without ensuring you have the most up to date versión of the development branch
+* Send a pull request without ensuring you have the most up to date version of the development branch
 * Use production environment variables in you local environment